btedev/TowerOfSwift/README.md

 ### Building and Running

-Unfortunately for now, you need XCode 6 Beta to build and run the tests and program, which requires an iOS developer subscription.
+Unfortunately for now, you need Xcode 6 Beta to build and run the tests and program, which requires an iOS developer subscription.
 Since there may not be any other members who can build and test my code, I'll be glad to talk about it if the group wants me to.

-This was built using XCode 6 Beta 2.
+This was built using Xcode 6 Beta 2.
 Run the tests via ⌘U, run the app via ⌘R.

 ### Issue: Array is pass-by-value